-- (a) Each approved school shall attest to continued compliance with applicable requirements of this rule and federal and state law on an annual basis [on or before Date Specific of each year]. - (b) In consultation with the Board, the Secretary shall prepare and make available a simplified form to be used to meet the requirement of this section and shall set the date by which schools must submit it to the Agency, which shall not be less than 90 days from the date it is made available each year.
-The form shall include an assurance of compliance with Subsection 2229.4 (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Schools), that must be completed by schools approved to receive public tuition under these rules.
+(a) Each approved school shall attest to continued compliance with applicable requirements of this rule and federal and state law on or before January 15th of each year.

+- (b) In consultation with the Board, the Agency shall prepare and make available a simplified form to be used to meet the requirement of this section, that shall be made available to schools at least 90 days from the date it is due.
+The form shall include the school's attestation that it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) using the self-assessment tool indicated in that subsection, and an assurance of compliance with Subsection 2229.4 (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Schools), if applicable.
 Incomplete or modified forms will not be accepted as meeting the requirement set forth in subsection (a) above.
-Schools may request and the Secretary may grant an extension of up to 45 days to submit the annual compliance assurance form for good cause shown, if the request is submitted 14 or more days before the due date. - (c) If a school fails to submit an acceptable annual compliance assurance form by the date set by the Secretary, the school will be considered out of compliance with subsection (a) above.
+Schools may request and the Secretary may grant an extension of up to 45 days to submit the annual compliance assurance form for good cause shown, if the request is submitted 14 or more days before the due date. - (c) If a school fails to submit an acceptable annual compliance assurance form by the date set by the Agency, the school will be considered out of compliance with subsection (a) above.
 The Secretary shall immediately notify the school of its noncompliance and the school shall have five days to come into compliance.
-If the school fails to submit an acceptable compliance assurance form to the Agency within five days of notification by the Secretary, the Secretary shall launch an investigation pursuant to

-Subsection 2226.2.2 (Investigations; Due Process Hearings), which shall be promptly followed by a due process hearing set forth in (e) of the same Subsection.
+If the school fails to submit an acceptable compliance assurance form to the Agency within five days of notification by the Secretary, the Secretary shall launch an investigation pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearings), which shall be promptly followed by a due process hearing set forth in (e) of the same Subsection.
 If, after a hearing, the Board determines that the school intentionally violated this subsection pursuant to 2226.3(a) (Revocation or Suspension of Approval), it shall decide whether to revoke, suspend, or impose conditions on the school's approval status.